 1-Heat and cool your home the smart way

-heating and cooling can make up to 40% of the energy used, but it’s also vital for health and wellbeing.
-Here are some things you can do and still feel comfortable:
+Heating and cooling can make up to 40% of the energy used in your home, but it’s also vital for health and wellbeing.
+Here are some things you can do to adjust your energy use and still feel comfortable:

-• Every degree up or down when it comes to heating or cooling can increase energy use by 5-10%, so if you can:
+- Adjusting your heating or cooling up or down by one degree can increase your energy use by 5-10%, so if you can:

-• If you can, avoid cheap plug-in fans or column heaters as they can use a lot of energy.
+- If you can, avoid cheap plug-in fans or column or oil heaters as they can use a lot of energy.

-• If you have a split system air conditioner you might also be able to use this to heat your home.
-Look for the ‘sun’ ☀️ on your remote or check the manual for instructions.
-If you can see the model call the manufacturer or look it up online.
+- If you have a split system air conditioner you might be able to use this to heat your home.
+To do this, look for the ‘sun’ ☀️ on your remote.
+You can also check the manual for instructions.

-• Always use ceiling fans in summer first, if it’s safe for you or someone else to do so, check if your fan works in reverse.
+- In summer, always use ceiling fans first to cool down the room before turning on the air conditioner.
+The fans can also be used in winter if they work in reverse.
 Along with your heater, this can draw the hot air down from the roof and heat the room more efficiently.

-• If you can, have thick curtains put up to create an extra layer between you and the cold glass.
-If you can add pelmets, (or something rolled up to cover the top of the curtain) this will help to stop the air travelling.
+- Use thick curtains to create an extra layer between you and the cold glass.
+If you can add pelmets (a framework above a window to hide curtain fixtures), or alternatively something rolled up to cover the top of the curtain, this will help insulate the window and stop the air travelling.

-• Do you have floorboards or tiles?
-Buy or find some second-hand rugs at your local op shop – the
+- Do you have floorboards or tiles?
+Buy or find some second-hand rugs at your local op shop – the thicker the better!

 2- Stop the draughts